berkaytek/berkaytek/README.md

 # Hi there!
-I'm Berkay Aytek 👋
+I'm Berkay 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer specializing in Fullstack Development, Frontend Development, Java development, and Mobile development.
 I have experience working with various technologies and frameworks, especially in Java, React (NextJS), Typescript & Javascript and .NET.
 I also have experience in developing mobile apps using React Native and recently taken interest in Flutter.